jdelkins/pia-tools/README.md

 [PIA][] also has a dynamic port forwarding feature that allows you to run a server on or behind your VPN endpoint.
 This suite can help you with that.

-Because of the dynamic nature of your enpoint public and virtual IP addresses, Wireguard keys, and forwarded ipv4 port, it requires some tooling to set up.
+Because of the dynamic nature of your endpoint public and virtual IP addresses, Wireguard keys, and forwarded ipv4 port, it requires some tooling to set up.
 Read on for how.